Baking Hermann

 Potaje de Garbanzos is a traditional Spanish chickpea stew, naturally vegan and rich in wholesome, plant-based ingredients.
 This hearty dish features tender chickpeas slow-cooked with a medley of vegetables, fragrant herbs, and warm spices like smoked paprika and cumin, creating a deeply flavorful, nourishing meal.
 Potaje de Garbanzos is the perfect example of Mediterranean comfort food—simple yet packed with robust flavors and nutrients.

-Ingredients You’ll Need & How to Substitute
+Ingredients You’ll Need for Potaje de Garbanzos & How to Substitute

 • Dried chickpeas (or jarred/canned chickpeas): If using dried, soak them overnight, or opt for jarred or canned chickpeas for convenience—just drain and rinse canned chickpeas before adding them to the stew.